Lindblad Tomography of a Superconducting Quantum Processor: Extracting SPAM Errors

-Traditionally, the SPAM errors for a single qubit would be found by characterizing the qubit while all nearby qubits are left in their ground states.
-This is also the case for the above characterization in our device, which would imply that the manipulation and readout of qubit B should have no effect on the POVM and initial state of qubit A. The extent to which this holds can be tested by comparing the estimated single-qubit POVMs and initial states for both qubits with the estimated joint two-qubit POVM and initial state.
-The probability of measuring qubit A in state $x$ and qubit B in state $y$ is $\text{Tr}[\rho M_{xy}]$, where $\rho$ is the two-qubit density matrix and $x,y\in\{0,1\}$.
-The likelihood function for the two-qubit system is then optimized under the constraint that the POVM elements sum to identity, and Cholesky decompositions can be used to ensure that they are positive semidefinite.
-All details of the estimated two-qubit POVM can be found in the supplementary material.
+Traditionally, the SPAM errors for a single qubit in a multi-qubit device would be found by characterizing the qubit while all its neighbors are left in their ground states.
+This is also the case for the above characterization in our device, though we note that this implies that the manipulation and readout of qubit B should have no effect on the POVM and initial state of qubit A. The extent to which this holds can be tested by comparing the estimated single-qubit POVMs and initial states for both qubits with the joint two-qubit POVM and initial state estimated using full two-qubit LT.
+The probability of measuring qubit A in state $x$ and qubit B in state $y$ is $\text{Tr}[\rho M_{xy}]$, where $\rho$ is the two-qubit density matrix, $M_{xy}$ is a two-qubit POVM, and $x,y\in\{0,1\}$.
+Once again, the likelihood function for the two-qubit system is then optimized under the constraint that the POVM elements sum to identity, and Cholesky decompositions can be used to ensure that they are positive semidefinite.
+All details of the estimated two-qubit POVM can be found in Appendix~\ref{appendix:SPAM_lindblad_estimation}.

-We can quantify the deviation between the estimated single- and two-qubit POVMs by viewing the measurement procedure as a quantum channel, where we ``forget'' the measurement outcome.
-Specifically, we define the output state of the measurement channel to be

-where $\rho$ is the input state and $\mathcal{P}_{xy}$ is the projector on state $\ket{xy}$.
-We now compare the measurement channel $\Lambda$, corresponding to the estimated two-qubit POVM, with the measurement channel $\Lambda'$, corresponding to the product of the estimated single-qubit POVMs $M'_{xy}=M_x\otimes M_y$.

-To compare the single- and two-qubit POVMs, we maximize the trace distance $D(\Lambda(\rho),\Lambda'(\rho))$ between the output state of the two-qubit and single-qubit measurement channels, with respect to the input state $\rho$.
-Performing this calculation, we find a maximum trace distance of $0.05$.

-The trace distance between the estimated initial two-qubit state $\rho^{AB}_0$ and the product state $\rho_0^A\otimes\rho_0^B$ constructed from the single-qubit estimates is $D(\rho_{0}^{AB},\rho_0^A\otimes\rho_0^B)=0.01$.
-The full single- and two-qubit matrices for the extracted initial states and POVMs are included in the supplementary material for reference.
+The deviation between the estimated single- and two-qubit POVMs can be quantified as the trace distance $D(M_{xy},M_x\otimes M_y)$, where $M_x$ ($M_y$) are the estimated single qubit POVMs for qubit A (B).
+We find a trace distance of 0.04 for $xy=\{00,01,10\}$ and 0.05 for $xy=\{11\}$.
+The trace distance between the estimated initial two-qubit state $\rho^{AB}_0$ and the product state $\rho_0^A\otimes\rho_0^B$ constructed from the single-qubit estimates is $D(\rho_{0}^{AB},\rho_0^A\otimes\rho_0^B)=0.05$.
+Comparing the initial two-qubit state $\rho^{AB}_0$ to a product of single-qubit thermal states (see above), we find a trace distance of 0.01 for thermal populations $a=0.998$ (qubit A) and $a=0.994$ (qubit B).
+The full single- and two-qubit matrices for the extracted initial states and POVMs are reported in Appendix~\ref{appendix:SPAM_lindblad_estimation} for reference.